redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

-Let's set the ``Version`` to match what the "upstream" release version of the *bello* source code is, which if we remember we set to be ``0.1`` when we simulated our upstream source code release earlier.
+Let's set the ``Version`` to match what the "upstream" release version of the *bello* source code is, which if we remember we set to be ``0.1`` when we simulated our upstream source code release earlier (or as it is set by the example code you downloaded).

 The ``Release`` is already set to ``1%{?dist}`` for us, the numerical value which is initially ``1`` should be incremented every time the package is updated